Robust Robustness: Model

 \subsection{Robustness of a payoff guarantee}

 We now formally define our notion of robustness.
 Endow the space $\D(\Th)$ with the weak topology associated with the topology on the state space $\Th$.\footnote{That is, the weak topology induced by integration against bounded, continuous functions on $\Th$.
-A sequence $(\pi_n)$ \emph{weakly converges} to $\pi$ if $\ang{ h, \pi_n} \to \ang{h, \pi}$ for each bounded, continuous function $h \colon \Th \to \R$.} For example, a sequence $(\d_{\th_n})$ of unit masses weakly converges to the unit mass $\d_{\th}$ if and only if the sequence $(\th_n)$ converges to $\th$ in the topological space $\Th$.\footnote{ Given $\th$ in $\Th$, the unit mass $\d_{\th}$ in $\D(\Th)$ is defined by $\d_\th (A) = 1$ if $\th$ is in $A$ and $\d_\th (A) = 0$ otherwise.} Unless otherwise indicated, topological statements about $\D(\Th)$ are with respect to the weak topology.
+A sequence $(\pi_n)$ \emph{weakly converges} to $\pi$ if $\ang{ h, \pi_n} \to \ang{h, \pi}$ for each bounded, continuous function $h \colon \Th \to \R$.} The weak topology reflects the underlying topology on the state space; for example, if the sequence $(\th_n)$ in $\Th$ converges to $\th$, then the associated sequence $(\d_{\th_n})$ of unit masses in $\D(\Th)$ weakly converges to $\d_{\th}$, even though distinct unit masses have disjoint supports.
+Unless otherwise indicated, topological statements about $\D(\Th)$ are with respect to the weak topology.

 \begin{defn}[Robustness] Let $\Pi$ be a nonempty subset of $\D (\Th)$.
 Let $f \colon \Th \to \D (X)$ be a social choice function.
 The \emph{payoff guarantee from $f$ over $\Pi$ is robust} if for every sequence $(\pi_n)$ in $\D(\Th)$ that converges to a prior in the closure of $\Pi$,